eggohito/origins-kombo/README.md

 <ol>
 <details>
 <summary>In the example origin, we'll be registering multiple keys: the primary, and the secondary ability keys.
-This is how the <code>"powers"</code> list of the origin would look like:</summary>
+This is how the <code>"powers"</code> array field of the origin would look like:</summary>

 ```json
 {